A: Yes! Please fill out a Youth Contest application and send it in to AMHA.

 A: The third through fifth badges, Sherman, Black Hawk and Justin Morgan, are much more hands on and require youth to complete riding/driving portions of the test.
 Therefore we don’t have workbooks for these levels.
 These three badges need to be approved by an official examiner.
 If you want to know what is included in these three levels, Customer Relations Coordinator Katie Hodges can give you the Leader’s Manuals that explains each task.

 A: Yes!
-If you submit a photo to Facebook and Instagram with the hashtag #ShowMyMedalMonday on a Monday, we’ll repost your picture and send you prize.
+If you submit a photo to Facebook and Instagram with the hashtag #ShowMyMedalMonday on a Monday, we’ll repost your picture.

 A: AMHA welcomes all youth interested in governance and leadership roles to run for the positions that form the Executive Committee.
 If you are a youth and would like to run for one of the above positions, please fill out a Declaration of Intent and submit it to Katie Hodges in the AMHA office.
 We are often looking for more youth to fill a position.
 If the position you want has already been filled, you can either wait and apply next year or talk to Katie about how else you can help get involved.
 If you are a current AMHA member who is over 12 years old and under 22, you can run for a position!